Podcast: In Bed with the Right

 Episode 1: Gay marriage with Moira and Adrian

 Join us for the first episode of the all-new show In Bed With The Right.
 For their inaugural episode, Moira and Adrian delve into right-wing (ahem) contributions to the gay marriage debate.
 Ten years ago the Supreme Court decided Windsor v.
-US and Hollingsworth v.
+U.S. and Hollingsworth v.
 Perry, which together spelled the beginning of the end of the gay marriage debate (gay marriage would be established nationwide in Obergefell v.
 Hodges two years later).
 But did the issue really go away?
 How did the terms of the debate back then on the right influence today's moral panics, and how do they motivate a far-right Supreme Court?

 In Bed with the Right - Trailer